ashraffyi/Data-Engineering-Capstone-Project/README.md

 2. Select stacks
 3. Select `redshift` click `Delete`
 4. Select `airflow` click `Delete`
-5. The stack will shutdown everything correctly, Do not delete Nested stacks or delete es2, s3 buckets
+5. The stack will shutdown everything correctly, Do not delete Nested stacks or delete es2, s3 buckets independently.
+It will take up to 15 to 20 minuts to deleate.
+If you d

 ## II Database